Analysis · February 2026

 A Precedent for COVID

 The trade war bailout set a crucial precedent.
 It demonstrated that the USDA could rapidly deploy billions in direct payments outside the normal farm bill process.
 When COVID hit in 2020, the infrastructure and political will for massive emergency payments was already in place.
-The trade war era proved that ad hoc, multi-billion-dollar payment programs could be created quickly — a lesson that would be applied on an even larger scale during the pandemic.

 Winners and Losers